vmware/vic/README.md

 Ensure that you have Docker 1.6 or higher installed.
 Install the Drone command line tools.
-Run drone exec from within the root directory of the vic repository.
+From the root directory of the `vic` repository run `drone exec -trusted`

 ## Starting docker-server